 Fire Suppression Systems, Fire Extinguishers and Firefighting Equipment:

 - Commercial Kitchens, Restaurants and Industrial Fire Suppression Systems Sales and Installation

 - Fire Hoses and Firefighting Accessories

 Fire Suppression Systems, Fire Extinguishers and Emergency Lighting Services:

 - Commercial Kitchens, Restaurants and Industrial Fire Suppression Systems Services

 - Emergency Lighting Services

-Don’t gamble with the safety of your restaurant, your employees, your valuable assets or your guests — Request a Quote or call Jay L Harman Fire Equipment Company TODAY at (915) 533-7021 (El Paso, Texas) or (575) 523-8880 (Las Cruces, New Mexico).
+Don’t gamble with the safety of your restaurant, your employees, your valuable assets or your guests — Request Information or a Quote or call Jay L Harman Fire Equipment Company TODAY at (915) 533-7021 (El Paso, Texas) or (575) 523-8880 (Las Cruces, New Mexico).